HoGentTIN/docker-intro/docs/slides.md

         -   E.g. when a disk is failing
     -   Can't scale hardware to software (dynamically)
         -   E.g. we need more RAM, storage, ...
+-   Needs a lot of physical space, electricity

 ---